 At least one online school, Lucerna Academy, also uses Tapestry as its core humanities program.
 Many of these groups are willing to welcome new students.

-As such, you would get help with this curriculum from the above sources.
+You would get help with this curriculum from the above sources.

 Does the curriculum work well for teaching multiple ages?

 Yes.
-It’s quite flexible across all ages.
+It’s pretty flexible across all ages.

 Is the curriculum flexible?
 In what way?